Complying with Pay-to-Play Rules in an Election Year

 Other financial regulators have “pay-to-play” rules that are similar to the SEC’s provisions for investment advisers.
 Broker-dealers are subject to FINRA Rule 2030, for example.

-With highly contested elections ahead, reminding advisers of their obligations and reviewing your firm’s compliance practices and technology will be crucial to avoiding the regulatory, financial and reputational consequences of non-compliance with pay-to-play regulation in 2022.
+With highly contested elections ahead, educating advisers of their obligations and reviewing your firm’s compliance processes and technology will be crucial to avoiding the regulatory, financial and reputational consequences of non-compliance.

 Pay-to-Play Rules